 The victim in this case was a worker specialising in demolition.
 The claimant had developed the symptoms of hand arm vibration syndrome after working with vibrating equipment over a period of time.
 We are using this case as an example because the claimant was awarded a total of £118,000, which is thought to be one of the largest personal injury claim payouts for hand arm vibration syndrome.

-If you have suffered this, or any other type of injury in the workplace, we could help you to claim compensation from an employer if they were negligent in the duty to keep you safe from harm at work.
+If you have suffered this, or any other type of injury in the workplace, we could help you to claim compensation on a no win no fee basis from an employer if they were negligent in the duty to keep you safe from harm at work.
 Please contact our team today to speak to us, you can find how to contact us at the bottom of this page.

 Details Of The Claimants Hand Arm Vibration Syndrome Symptoms And Injury